ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 Data protection legislation makes you responsible for personal information you work with.
 You must keep it safe and secure.
 In particular, you must follow General Data Protection Regulation (GDPR) obligations.

-Without advance consent from anyone affected, don't use OITs for storing personal data.
-Never use OITs if unlawful disclosure of the information they process might cause damage or distress to an individual.
+Don't use OITs for storing personal data until you have consent from anyone affected.
+Don't use OITs if unlawful disclosure of the information they process might cause damage or distress.

 Data protection legislation might also limit _where_ you can process personal data.
 An OIT should have a privacy statement that describes where it stores or processes data.
 Be ready to contact the OIT provider for more information about this aspect of their service.